Mid-Wales Railway

 The line passed through terrain requiring steep gradients and sharp curves in a sparsely populated area with little local traffic, and the limited long distance business was costly to operate.
 Finding continued independence impossible to sustain, the company amalgamated with the Cambrian Railways in 1904.

-Use of the line declined from the 1930s onwards, and the very limited use of the line resulted in closure on 30 December 1962.
+Use of the line declined from the 1930s onwards, and very limited use of the line resulted in closure on 30 December 1962.

 Crossing the centre of Wales

 As the mainline network of England and Wales began to take shape in the 1840s, the centre of Wales remained without a railway.
 There were several proposals to cross the region by a trunk railway, in some cases to connect industrial England to coastal ports in West Wales.
-For some time none of these came into effect, and it was a local line, the Llanidloes and Newtown Railway, that first occupied part of the area.
+For some time none of these came into effect, and it was a local line, the Llanidloes and Newtown Railway (L&NR), that first occupied part of the area.
 It was 17 mi long, it opened in 1859, and it was not connected to any other railway.
 Newtown was a centre of the flannel manufacturing industry.